canonical/vanilla-framework/templates/docs/patterns/strip/index.md

 Instead of deprecated [Suru strip](/docs/examples/patterns/strips/suru/) (`.p-strip--suru`) and [topped Suru strip](/docs/examples/patterns/strips/suru-topped/) (`.p-strip--suru-topped`) use the new [Suru component](/docs/patterns/suru) instead.

 [Strips with arbitrary image backgrounds](/docs/examples/patterns/strips/image/) (`.p-strip--image`) are now also deprecated.
-For a hero section with a background use the new Suru component instead.
+For a hero section with a background use the new [Suru component](/docs/patterns/suru) instead.

 [Bordered strip](/docs/examples/patterns/strips/is-bordered/) (`.p-strip--bordered`) is now deprecated.
 If a horizontal line is needed to separate parts of content use standard [sections](/docs/patterns/section) and [the rule component](/docs/patterns/rule) instead.

 [Light strips](/docs/examples/patterns/strips/strips-light) (`.p-strip--light`), [white strips](/docs/examples/patterns/strips/white) (`.p-strip--white`) and [accent strips](/docs/examples/patterns/strips/accent) (`.p-strip--accent`) are now deprecated.
 Use the new [highlighted strip](#highlighted-strip) instead.

 [Dark strip](/docs/examples/patterns/strips/strips-dark) (`.p-strip--dark`) is now deprecated.
 Use the [new theming](#themes) by applying `is-dark` class name to the strip instead.

+Legacy documentation of the [deprecated strip variants](/docs/patterns/strip/deprecated/) is available for reference until they are removed in the next major release of Vanilla.

 ## Import